dennisvink/rubycfn/README.md

 # RubyCfn

-[RubyCfn](https://rubycfn.com/) is a light-weight tiny CloudFormation, Deployment Manager and ARM DSL to make expressing cloud vendor templates as Ruby code a bit more pleasing to the eye.
+[RubyCfn](https://rubycfn.com/) is a light-weight tiny CloudFormation, Deployment Manager and ARM DSL to make expressing AWS templates as Ruby code a bit more pleasing to the eye.

 ## Quick start